12 Top-rated Products for Relieving Foot Pain

 There aren’t as many options widely available for wax heaters.
 Although there are more inexpensive units available, one reviewer notes that this model by Parabath is built to last.

-TENS Units and Conductive Socks
+4. TechCare Plus 24 TENS Unit and Conductive Socks

 TENS Units are most commonly used to relieve back pain.
 While it may not be your first thought for foot pain relief, TENS can help with acute or chronic pain conditions on the feet.
 Certain conditions, such as plantar fasciitis, can be addressed with TENS units.